Santa Fe County, New Mexico: Government

+As well, five elected officials take on the roles of assessor, clerk, probate judge, sheriff, and treasurer:

 The New Mexico Corrections Department and the Penitentiary of New Mexico are located in an unincorporated area in the county.

-Santa Fe County is a Democratic Party stronghold; the last Republican to carry the county in a presidential election was Richard Nixon in 1972, although Ronald Reagan nearly carried it in both his elections in 1980 and 1984.
-Since 1988, Democrats Michael Dukakis, Bill Clinton, Al Gore, John Kerry, Barack Obama, Hillary Clinton and Joe Biden all carried Santa Fe County by significant margins.
+Santa Fe County is a Democratic Party stronghold, rivaling Taos County as the most Democratic county in New Mexico.
+The last Republican to carry the county in a presidential election was Richard Nixon in 1972, although Ronald Reagan nearly carried it in 1980.
+In 1984, Democrat Walter Mondale won Santa Fe County by a solid margin over the incumbent president Reagan.
+Since 1988, Democrats Michael Dukakis, Bill Clinton, Al Gore, John Kerry, Barack Obama, Hillary Clinton, Joe Biden, and Kamala Harris all carried Santa Fe County by significant margins.

 Education

-There are currently four school districts in Santa Fe County:
+Currently, four school districts serve Santa Fe County: